norahuntington/hospital-readmissions/README.md

 <img src="Images/all_conditions_table.png" width="800" height="300">
 <p/>

-Looking at these numbers, it is clear the large number of specialized hospitals that focus on hip/knee replacements (the medical condition with the lowest readmission rate) is bringing the average readmission rate for specialized hopsitals down.
+Looking at these numbers, it is clear the large number of specialized hospitals that focus on hip/knee replacements (the medical condition with the lowest readmission rate) is bringing the average readmission rate for specialized hospitals down.
 I decided to do hypothesis tests comparing each type of hospital for every medical condition.
 Below are my p-values.

 <p align="center">
 <img src="Images/all_p_value_table.png" width="800" height="280">
 <p/>

 The above table shows a much more complicated story.
-I did determine a statically significant difference in specialized hopsitals from both general and neither hospitals that supports specialized hospitals having lower rates (though the difference in rates is not that big).
+I did determine a statically significant difference in specialized hospitals from both general and neither hospitals that supports specialized hospitals having lower rates (though the difference in rates is not that big).
 But I also determined specialized hospitals have higher rates or readmissions when treating pneumonia.
 I was also able to determine statistically significant differences in neither and general hospitals for some of the conditions, but general hospitals do no always have lower rates than neither hospitals.

 ## State Analysis

-Since, the CMS dataset had information about which state the hopsitals were located in, I was able to compare readmission rates by state.
+Since, the CMS dataset had information about which state the hospitals were located in, I was able to compare readmission rates by state.
 Below shows readmission rates by state for each of the six medical conditions.
 One of the more striking revelations from these charts is how much lower the readmission rates for Utah across all medical conditions seem to be compared to its neighbor Nevada.
 As a next step, I would want to explore that further.

 <p align="center">
 <img src="Images/combined_maps.png" width="1000" height="500">
 <p/>

-The other analysis I did by state was to look at the percentage of people over 65 living in each state who were being treated for these medical condtions.
+The other analysis I did by state was to look at the percentage of people over 65 living in each state who were being treated for these medical conditions.
 It seems a lot more over 65 year olds (as a percentage of population) are being treated in Kentucky and Mississippi than in other states.
 More analysis would need to be done to determine why, but a possible reason is a sicker 65+ population.

 <p align="center">
 <img src="Images/patients_per_pop.png" width="600" height="400">